CaterinaBi/LaTeX-for-linguists/README.md

 ![This is an image of a tree diagram](files/images/image1.png)

-Look no further, you're in the right place! 🥳 In this course, I'll teach you how to use [LaTeX](https://www.latex-project.org/), a high quality typesetting system, to write about linguistics and more generally the humanities.
+Look no further, you're in the right place! 🥳 In this course, I'll teach you how to use [LaTeX](https://www.latex-project.org/), a high-quality typesetting system, to write about linguistics and more generally the humanities.